dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 *(again, this is an `extension` declaration that we have today, not an `extension type` declaration)*.

+Let `e` be an expression whose static type is an extension type that has a method named `call`.
+In the case where the context type for `e` is a function type or the type `Function`, `e` is treated as `e.call`.

+*In other words, an implicit `call` tear-off is supported for extension types in the same way as it is supported for a type which is introduced by the declaration of a class, mixin, enum, or mixin class.*

 *In the body of an extension type declaration _DV_ with name `Name` and type parameters
 <code>X<sub>1</sub>, ..
 X<sub>s</sub></code>, for an invocation like